gasvaktin/gasvaktin/README.md

 If you're interested in working with the current petrol price data provided there is a publicly available API endpoint which exposes current price data, the API is hosted by the awesome icelandic [apis.is](http://docs.apis.is/#endpoint-petrol) project, check it out.

-If you are interested in trends data on price changes over time, it can be extracted it from the git history in this repo via the following:

-	cd scripts
-	python trends.py

-Run `python trends.py -h` to see available input arguments.

 If you notice any issues or errors please contact maintainer, or submit a PR to fix the issue.

 Gasvaktin watches the following Icelandic oil companies: